-Ahead of Tuesday's Johnstone's Paint Trophy first round time against Gillingham on Tuesday (7.45pm), here is all the essential information you need in our Gillingham Match Pack:
+Ahead of Saturday's FA Cup first round fixture against Gillingham (3pm), here is all the essential information you need in our Match Pack:

 Please do not park on the grass verges alongside the A602 as your vehicle is likely to be ticketed by the local authorities.

 Please also do not park in the adjacent Roaring Meg retail park.
 Parking is restricted to 90 minutes on a weekend match day, which come in to effect two hours before kick-off.
 Anyone exceeding this time limit could face a £100 fine.

 We ask any fans using local residential streets to be considerate with their parking and not to block driveways and cause inconvenience for local residents.